 Sea Turtles at Blowing Rocks Preserve

-The Nature Conservancy has been working to protect these creatures in south Florida since the early 1980's.
+TNC has been working to protect these majestic creatures in south Florida since the early 1980's.

 Sea Turtle Rescue Program

 Yes, they’re cute.
 And they’re tiny.
 And they waddle down the beach on a dangerous journey toward the surf to begin life in the ocean.
-Since the early ‘80s, TNCs team of biologists at Blowing Rocks Preserve in Hobe Sound have waited like nervous parents for the newborns to make their way into the water without incident.
+Since the early ‘80s, TNC's team of biologists at Blowing Rocks Preserve on Jupiter Island have waited like nervous parents for the newborns to make their way into the water without incident.

-The sea turtles have a tough go of it from the beginning, but we're there to help.
-This year, we acted as lifeguards to more than 100 hatchlings who needed a helping hand before getting into the water.
+The sea turtles have a tough go of it from the beginning, but we're here to help.
+TNC staff and volunteers act as lifeguards to more than 100 hatchlings annually who needed a helping hand before getting into the water.
 Each year several mature breeding females and numerous hatchlings are rescued at Blowing Rocks.

 South Florida turtle nesting season runs from the beginning of March to the end of October.
 The little turtles face many challenges, even in the nest before they hatch.
 Storms and hurricanes can bury nests in sand destroying them or washing them out to sea.
 When hatchlings make it out of their nests and head toward the waves, they’re exposed to heat and predators, and must fight the odds against dehydration and birds, crabs, snakes, and raccoons.